-The Anfield legend still believes that despite their slow start to the league this season, that they will eventually overhaul David Moyes' side
+The former Anfield legend still believes that despite their slow start to the league this season, that they will eventually overhaul David Moyes' side

 By James McManus